micro-crypto-finder/helm-chart/README.md

 ### Install Gateway with all dependencies

 1. `helm dep update ./gateway` to download/update all chart dependencies.
-2. `helm install gateway ./gateway` will install this chart and all its dependencies.
+2. `helm install microcryptofinder ./gateway` will install this chart and all its dependencies.

+Or directly from repository: `helm install microcryptofinder https://micro-crypto-finder.github.io/helm-chart/microcryptofinder-gateway-0.0.1.tgz`

 ### Install from source: